 Andres Amador grew up in concrete jungle of San Francisco.
 He studied environmental sciences at UC Davis and UA Fairbanks, going on to spend several years in the Peace Corps Ecuador engaged in conservation.
 Since returning home from his service in 1999 Andres has been creating site-specific installations using locally sourced, biodegradable materials.
 Creating artwork commissions and leading workshops has taken Andres all around the United States and the world.

-Andres lives with his wife and budding-artist 5 year old son in the foothills of the Sierra Nevadas outside of Nevada City, California.
+Andres lives with his wife and their budding-artist son in the foothills of the Sierra Nevadas outside of Nevada City, California.

 By donating to Trails & Vistas you're supporting the arts and helping to bring immersive

 experiences in creativity for local students and communities.

 We respectfully acknowledge that we walk on the unceded land of the Washoe Tribe of Nevada and California.

 Trails & Vistas strives to create a more sustainable and healthy world for all people across race, class, gender, geography, and other differences.

 All materials copyright of Trails & Vistas Inc. ©2004-2024.
 Use of any materials and photographs other than Trails & Vistas event promotion require written approval by the Executive Director Nancy Lopez at email@example.com For all press inquiries contact: Nancy Tieken Lopez, Founder and Artistic Director